Modeling Asteroseismic Yields for the Roman Galactic Bulge Time-Domain Survey: Introduction

 For solar-like oscillators, turbulence near the stellar surface creates standing wave patterns within the entire star at characteristic frequencies that depend sensitively on mass and radius.
 When large numbers of stars are involved, it is conventional to use two characteristic frequencies to measure stellar parameters in a process known as ``global asteroseismology".
 We characterize the observed pattern with a frequency of maximum power, $\nu_{\rm max}$, and the frequency spacing between modes with the same spherical harmonic degree $\ell$, $\Delta\nu$.
 The former is related to the surface gravity \citep{Brown91, Kjeldsen95, Belkacem11, Hekker20} and the latter is related to the mean density \citep{Ulrich86}; they can therefore be combined to infer mass and radius \citep{Stello08, Kallinger10}:

 With an independent radius measurement one can instead infer mass using either of the following equations \citep{Ash25}:

-We include the correction factors $f_{\nu_{\rm max}}$ and $f_{\Delta\nu}$, since the original scaling relations are only approximate.
-Here, $f_{\nu_{\rm max}}$ is an empirical correction based on calibration to \textit{Gaia} radii and \dnu\ is computed theoretically from stellar models \citep{White11, Sharma16}.
+We include the correction factors $f_{\nu_{\rm max}}$ and $f_{\Delta\nu}$: $f_{\nu_{\rm max}}$ is an empirical correction based on calibration to \textit{Gaia} radii and $f_{\Delta\nu}$ is computed theoretically from stellar models \citep{White11, Sharma16}; both correction factors deviate from unity at the percent level.
 Note that the correction factors as used here and by \cite{pinsonneault25} are the inverse of the correction factors as defined by \cite{White11, Sharma16, Li-Yaguang23}.
-To be able to determine stellar parameters, observations must be able to measure $\nu_{\rm max}$, $\Delta\nu$, and $T_{\rm eff}$, or $\nu_{\rm max}$, $R$, and $T_{\rm eff}$.
+To be able to determine stellar age, a mass may be derived from either of the above scaling relations --- in both cases, the mass estimate can be used to perform a stellar age lookup using stellar evolutionary tracks evaluated at a given temperature and metallicity.

 Asteroseismology has been revolutionized by space-based time domain missions like CoRoT, \textit{Kepler}/K2, and TESS, which have measured precise masses, radii, and ages for thousands of stars.
 However, these missions did not observe the bulge.
-The exception is K2 Campaign 9, but \textit{Kepler}'s large pixels meant the field was too crowded to deliver tractable light curves for individual targets.
-There has been work done to study the bulge with ground-based surveys \citep{Soszynski13, Hey23}, but it was restricted to the most luminous red giants (the so-called semi-regular variables).
+The exception is K2 Campaign 9, but \textit{Kepler}'s large pixels meant the field was too crowded to deliver sufficiently precise light curves for individual stars.
+There has been work done to study the bulge with ground-based surveys \citep[e.g.,][]{Soszynski13, Hey23}, but it was restricted to the most luminous red giants (the so-called semi-regular variables).
 We explore here the degree to which the GBTDS will be able to measure the two global asteroseismic frequencies.